 Sam started her education at London Fields Primary School were her writing skills and imagination were discovered.

 ‘I loved listening to stories and making them up.
 Stories were out this world and anything could happen – that’s what I liked about stories.’

 Her education continued at Kingsland School where she left with just two decent graded GCSE’s.
-Her father encouraged her to re-sit her exams at Sir George Monoux College to improve her results, but she left with the similar low graded outcomes
+Her father encouraged her to re-sit her exams at Sir George Monoux College to improve her results, but she left with similar low graded outcomes.

 At the age of 16, Sam started writing journals.

 ‘There was something about the importance of documenting the experience of Life.’

 During her time at college she worked as a Transport Assistant for the same company her mother worked for, helping with administration.

 When college was over, keen to explore the world beyond the limitations of education she began to work full-time at the company.
 She worked there for four years and then went to work as an Order Clerk for a stationary company for five years.

 Sam began to realise the lack of creativity within the mundane office world, and the importance of earning money to acquire a so-called ‘better life’ by material goods was no longer a value.
 Upon this realisation, she considered it worthy to return to education, with the plan of becoming an English teacher.
 Thus, she pursed an Access course in Humanities, at Waltham Forest College.
 This led to her beginning an English Literature degree, at Middlesex University in September 1997.

 At the beginning of her second year (October 1998) she was hit with raging Ulcerative Colitis and was admitted to hospital.
 She struggled to take the prescribed medication and be well, and ended up having her colon and appendix removed in November 1998, resulting in the formation of a stoma.
 This was the start of a new life.